What a Margin Call Is and How It Works in Margin Trading

 Definition of a Margin Call

-A margin call is a request to put more money or assets into a margin account to meet the minimum requirements.
-It is triggered when account equity drops below a broker’s required threshold, which varies by firm and by type of security.
+A margin call is a request to deposit additional funds or assets into a margin account to meet the minimum requirements.
+It is triggered when account equity falls below a broker’s required threshold, which varies by firm and by security type.

 Unlike optional alerts, a margin call is a required demand.
 Failure to meet it may allow the broker to liquidate positions without prior consent to cover the borrowed funds.